dataviscourse2023/final-project-naep/ProjectProposal/README.md

 * Comparison of student achievement with standards for proficiency.
 * Measures of growth for across four-year spans (4th grade to 8th grade and 8th grade to 12th grade).
 * Indications of the impact of COVID-19.
-* At least two subject: Reading and Mathematics
+* At least two subjects: Reading and Mathematics

 ## Optional Features

 * State-level renderings.
-* Forecast of COVID-19 recovery.
+* Forecast of post-COVID recovery.
 (I'm not sure whether this is possible with the data.)
 * Additional subjects (Science, Civics, U.S. History)

 ## Project Schedule